rspec/rspec-rails/README.md

 # Request Specs

-Request specs live in spec/requests, and mix in behavior [ActionDispatch::Integration::Runner](http://api.rubyonrails.org/classes/ActionDispatch/Integration/Runner.html), which is the basis for [Rails' integration tests](http://guides.rubyonrails.org/testing.html#integration-testing).
+Request specs live in spec/requests, spec/api and spec/integration, and mix in behavior [ActionDispatch::Integration::Runner](http://api.rubyonrails.org/classes/ActionDispatch/Integration/Runner.html),
+which is the basis for [Rails' integration tests](http://guides.rubyonrails.org/testing.html#integration-testing).
 The